Sound technical content, curated with aloha by

 Heavy metal content (if only Copper is present, Bingo)

-10 ml sample, add 10 ml of 100 vol H2O2 and raise to the boil, heating until all oxygen is driven off, dilute to 200 ml, heat to 70 °C. Precipitate the iron using ammonia ⇦this on eBay or Amazon [affil links] as in method 42, Then proceed as in method 43.
+10 ml sample, add 10 ml of 100 vol H2O2 and raise to the boil, heating until all oxygen is driven off, dilute to 200 ml, heat to 70 °C. Precipitate the iron using ammonia ⇦ this on eBay or Amazon [affil links] as in method 42, Then proceed as in method 43.

-From Langford and Parker, Analysis of Electroplating and Related Solutions [on on Amazon, ... on AbeBooks affil links].
+From Langford and Parker, Analysis of Electroplating and Related Solutions [on Amazon, ... on AbeBooks affil links].

 Is this what you were looking for?